 Aid stations have basic first aid supplies but cannot administer first aid.
 They do have contact information for our medical staff who can assist runners in an emergency or assess if it is safe for them to continue.
 Aid station personnel will call 911 if there is an emergency.

 Runners are responsible for their pacers conduct.
 Only one pacer per runner at any given time.
-Pacers may start at mile 47.6 (Missing Falls) and every fully staffed aid station after mile 47.6 with the exception of Boston Store.
+Pacers may start at mile 45.2 (Wolf Creek) and every fully staffed aid station after mile 45.2 with the exception of Lock 29.
 Please note that the Towpath provides numerous access opportunities for pacers and crew to see their runner.
 However, pacers and crew may only assist their runner within 100 feet of aid stations.
 The Towpath is also bikeable, but runners CANNOT use a cyclist as a pacer.
 Note that runners may use a bicyclist as their crew.
 The difference is that a bicyclist acting as a pacer follows closely behind, beside or in front of their runner – this is prohibited and will result in disqualification of the runner.
 A bicyclist who is crewing should handle their runner within 100 feet of an aid station, but may not closely follow.

-Pacers cannot start at the Lock 29 Trailhead because it is unstaffed and cannot join their runner at any unstaffed aid station.
+Pacers cannot start at the Lock 29 Trailhead because it is restricted by the National Park.
+Pacers who start at another aid station may see their runner through the Lock 29 turnaround.
 If pacers are unable to keep up with their runner for whatever reason, the pacer needs to stop at the next aid station.
 The race is not responsible for transporting pacers.
 Pacers cannot mule (carry things) for their runner.
 Pacers may not give their runner any aid, clothing, food, water unless it is an emergency situation, in which case the runner may be disqualified.
 The role of a pacer is for safety, not for aid or gaining an advantage over fellow participants.
 Runners are only allowed one pacer at a time.
 Pacers may have food at the aid stations.
-Pacers are expected to review, sign and submit a waiver to participate.
-Waivers will be available at all staffed aid stations starting at Mile 47.6.
+Pacers are expected to review, sign and submit a waiver to participate at the aid station where they start.
+Waivers will be available at all staffed aid stations starting at Mile 45.2.

 A National Heritage Area